Athletics: Red Bay repeat as Inter-Primary Track and Field Champions

 Red Bay Track and Field Manager Patricia Bent said her athletes persevered under challenging conditions.

 “This year was a little different because we didn’t have access to train because there is a walking track being constructed behind our school,” said Ms. Bent.
-“We had to get creative with children and train on grass.
-We focused on the field events, and it showed today.”
+“We had to get creative so we focused on field events, and it showed today.”

 For Boys, Triple C’s Anthony Chin Jr repeated as Victor Ludorum.
 The Grade 5 student broke Alexander Ebanks’ record of 1.34-metres in the Boys Division 4 Under-12 High Jump from 2014 with a leap of 1.40-metres.
 The 2018 Caribbean Union of Teachers gold medalist also won the Boys Division 4 Under-12 Long Jump with a leap of 4.29-metres, as well as winning the 200-metre field clocking 28.44 seconds.
 Overall, Chin Jr finished with 38 points.
 Sir John A. Cumber won the Boys overall championships.